ScryEngineering/scrygroup.com/content/blog-posts/2019-05-13/Why 100% utilization of your time is a bad goal.md

 In his TED Talk "[Sleep is your superpower](https://www.ted.com/talks/matt_walker_sleep_is_your_superpower/transcript?language=en#t-451119)", sleep researcher Matt Walker talks about the advantages of getting a proper seven-plus hours of restorative sleep per night.
 On the flip side, when that doesn't happen there are devastating short and long-term consequences for our brains and bodies.
 Since sleep affects everything from our learning ability and memory function to our cardiovascular and systems, a lot can go wrong when we lose even four hours in a single night, never mind consistently pull all-nighters.

-"In fact, the link between a lack of sleep and cancer is now so strong that the World Health Organization has classified any form of nighttime shift work as a probably carcinogen, because of a disruption of your sleep-wake rhythms," said Walker, who adds that the old maxim that you can sleep when you're dead is mortally unwise advice.
+"In fact, the link between a lack of sleep and cancer is now so strong that the World Health Organization has classified any form of nighttime shift work as a probable carcinogen, because of a disruption of your sleep-wake rhythms," said Walker, who adds that the old maxim that you can sleep when you're dead is mortally unwise advice.

 "There's a simple truth: the shorter your sleep, the shorter your life.
 Short sleep predicts all-cause mortality," he said.
 "There is simply no aspect of your wellness that can retreat at the sign of sleep deprivation and get away unscathed."